gdalle/AutodiffCourse/2_advanced.typ

 #columns[

-  - the solver may not be autodiff-friendly
+  - solver may not be autodiff-friendly
   - huge memory footprint in reverse mode

   #colbreak()